ben-j-barlow/html-report/README.md

 * Summarise your data analysis by outputting interactive HTML reports containing tables and plots.
 * Complete abstraction of HTML and CSS syntax is achieved by wrapping [*dominate*](https://github.com/Knio/dominate).
-* Isolate related results from the remainder of the report using section functionality of package's `HTMLReport` class.
+* Isolate related results from the remainder of the report using section functionality of the package's `HTMLReport` class.
 See use of section functionality in [example report](#usage-example).
-* Separate related results onto different tabs using package's `Tabby` class.
+* Separate related results onto different tabs using the package's `Tabby` class.
 See use of Tabby in [example report](#usage-example).

 ### Project vision and status

 Future development will have two aims:

-1. improve ability to draw and share value from data, and
+1. Improve ability to draw and share value from data, and
-2. improve automatic visual appearance of reports.
+2. Improve automatic visual appearance of reports.

 Development will prioritise (1), since the aim of the project is to speed up the journey from analysis to reporting (rather than facilitate aesthetically pleasing output).
 Manual addition of CSS can improve report appearance if desired.